morinokami/social_choice/README.md

 Social Choice
 =============

-This is a command line program to calculate the winner of well-known winner selection methods.
+Python program to calculate the winner of well-known winner selection methods, including the plurality method, the runoff method, the elimination method, the Borda count, and the pairwise-comparison method (a.k.a.
+Condorcet mthod).

 Usage
 -----